 IMPORTANT TECHNOLOGY CHANGES AFFECTING DISTANCE LEARNING STUDENTS AT UAH:

 Attention COE DL Students and those using DL staff services!
 Lecture capture updates were implemented for the Spring 2014 semester.
-Please refer to the transitional information HERE for additional information on the newly implemented Panopto lecture capture system being used on the UAH campus.
-Additional updated information has also been provided for DL students in the Spring 2014 DL Newsletter, due out in the near future.
+Please refer to the transitional information below for additional information on the newly implemented Panopto lecture capture system being used on the UAH campus.
+Additional updated information has also been provided for DL students in the Spring 2014 DL Newsletter.

 Distance Learning coursework at UAH supported by CoE uses a number of technological tools.
 Our capture tool is Panopto, which allows us to capture live lectures while our professors are teaching, and to then provide this

 content to our DL students very shortly thereafter via the University's Learning Management System, Angel.
 In addition, we also offer some courses across the UA System using videoconferencing.

 You will access your online course lecture system through Angel after you are registered for your DL classes.
 Access links provided on the Angel LMS may be posted on the Course Homepage, or under the content tab, sometimes called "Lessons".
 Your professor will be able to provide more guidance on accessing this content.

 The DL lecture capture is typically posted within 1 hour after the scheduled class time has completed.
 If there is a delay in posting, this is due to post-production needs for the class.
 Allow 24 hours M-F prior to notification of the DL office of no posting for your class.
 Content remains available throughout the semester that students are registered for class; students do not have access through the Internet upon the end of the academic term in which they are registered.

 How does lecture capture work, and what will I be able to view in the lectures?